substack/bga-format/readme.md

 ## data

-The data format consists of vertex attributes, then edges, then triangles.
+The data section consists of each buffer section in the order provided by the `\d+ BUFNAME` declarations in the header.

-The vertex attributes are stored in a strided fashion for better memory locality.
+The attributes for each record are stored in a strided format, where a full record is written.

 # why